Master's Degree Policies

 Master of Arts (M.A.)/Master of Science (M.S.)

-NDSU offers master's degrees accoring to the following plans.
+NDSU offers master's degrees according to the following plans.
 Not all programs offer all three plans.
 Candidates for the Master of Arts degree will meet the general requirements and those specific requirements in the humanities or social and behavioral science; these typically include two years of a foreign language.

 The Plan C degree is primarily intended for professional degree programs.